 Rivadeneyra wins David A. Strand Diversity Achievement Award

 Rocío Rivadeneyra has been named the recipient of the 2018-2019 David A. Strand Diversity Achievement Award.
-She will be honored at the Founders Day celebration on February 21.
+She was honored at the Founders Day celebration on February 21.

 Established by Illinois State President Emeritus David Strand in 1994, the award recognizes a current Illinois State University faculty or staff member who is instrumental in extraordinary curricular or program activities that assist the University in responding to its commitment to diversity.